Find low or no cost EC in Texas.

 For all EC pills, the sooner you take them after unprotected sex, the more effective they are.
 EC should be taken within 3-5 days (72-120 hours) of unprotected sex, depending on the brand.

-Your weight/BMI may also determine how effective EC is for you.
-If your BMI is more than 25, over-the-counter EC pills may be less effective.
-Ella, which is prescription-only emergency contraception, is effective up to a BMI of 34.
+Your weight/BMI (body mass index) may impact how effective EC is for you.
+If your BMI is more than 25, over-the-counter EC pills like Plan B or like the one in your kit may be less effective. ella, which is prescription-only emergency contraception, is effective up to a BMI of 34.
 IUDs are the only emergency contraception options where effectiveness is not impacted by your weight.

 You can calculate your BMI here: Adult BMI Calculator | Healthy Weight, Nutrition, and Physical Activity | CDC.
 If you have questions about what EC is right for you, you should consult with a medical provider.

-You can purchase over-the-counter EC pills at pharmacies, like CVS and Walgreens, on Amazon, at your local healthcare or Title X clinic, and stores like Target and Walmart.
-(You might want to call ahead to make sure they have it in stock).
-You can also get a prescription for ella® through birth control apps like Nurx.
+You can purchase over-the-counter EC pills at pharmacies, like CVS and Walgreens, on Amazon, at your local healthcare or Title X clinic, and at stores like Target and Walmart.
+You might want to call ahead to make sure they have it in stock.
+You can also get a prescription for ella through birth control apps like Nurx

 You can find information on our website for organizations that can deliver or mail EC to you for free in the list earlier on this page.